maxsite/berry/README.md

 Customization with variables:
 - Typical use: `variables/_variables.scss`

+In the file `berry.scss`, you can specify the necessary modules.

 Customization colors:
 - All variables: `variables/_all-colors.scss`
 - Set all gradations (step 50) of brightness: `variables/_colors.scss`
 - Step 100-gradation: `variables/_colors-lite.scss`

-In the file `berry.scss`, you can specify the necessary modules.
+Demo page for colors: https://maxsite.github.io/berry/berry-colors.html

 ## Using Berry